exasol/virtual-schemas/README.md

 ## Limitations

-* Supports only read access to the external data
 * The Virtual Schema adapter takes about 1s to start.
 That means that queries that involve tables from Virtual Schema will take at least 1s.